CasesAboutResumeTelegramLinkedInEmail

 ⁕ Increase average order size

-⁕ Grow total trading volume
+⁕ Increase total trading volume

 ⁕ Both modes are actively used